wtw-software/wtwui/README.md

 There are multiple ways to include the library in your code:

 #### Using the built and minifed files

+This puts wtwui as a object on global namespace.

 ```html
 <html>
 <head>